Destination: Manas National Park (World Heritage Site)

 “Jobs fill your pocket but adventure definitely fills your Soul”

 It is absolutely true that a job is aimed at filling your pockets but an Adventure shall be the ultimate tonic for the soul which provides you the right refreshment to carry on your schedule with new energy.
+Cyber Help India has always believed that work, when mixed with timely trips, could double the creativity and also the bond within all the members of the team.
+This was the ultimate reason the 2019 Manas National Park Adventure was planned and the team was really excited and absolutely ready for everything that this real-life Safari had in store for all.

 Heading on a Scenic Road Journey

-The First Stoppage and Reunion
+Stoppage and Reunion

 We stopped at the Teesta Barrage after a few hours of drive and we were scheduled to be joined by our third vehicle which had the team members from our Kolkata office.
 It was a scenic stoppage with lined shops specializing in regional breakfast of either Omelet Toast or Maggi.
 As we had ordered and started our breakfast, we were joined by our third vehicle and the much awaited Team Members from Kolkata.
 An introduction was carried out and breakfast too.
 We were then off towards our road adventure.

-Entering the Gateway of ‘Dooars’
+Gateway of ‘Dooars’

 Dooars is the alluvial floodplains that lie south of the Himalayas and north of the Brahmaputra River basin.
 This beautiful region is blessed with unending tea plantations and some untouched green forests.
 The roads that followed were too beautiful to be true and had tall lined trees and greenery on both sides of the road.
 There were some members in each vehicle that hadn’t been here and it really was a scenic comfort for them too.
 We also crossed many National Parks and Wildlife Sanctuaries like Jaldapara, Lataguri forest, Buxa Reserve and Chapramari Bird reserve.
 The roads were lined with greenery and the freshness of Dooars replenished us from deep within.
 This beautiful stretch kept us attached to our windows and it was surely a Gateway that none of us felt should end.